Hội An (city): Heritage and tourism

-Owing to the increased number of tourists visiting Hoi An a variety of activities are emerging that allow guests to get out of the old quarter and explore by motorbike, bicycle, kayak, or motorboat.
-The Thu Bon River is still essential to the region more than 500 years after António de Faria first navigated it and it remains an essential form of food production and transport.
+Owing to the increased number of tourists visiting Hội An a variety of activities are emerging that allow guests to get out of the old quarter and explore by motorbike, bicycle, kayak, or motorboat.
+The Thu Bồn River is still essential to the region more than 500 years after António de Faria first navigated it and it remains an essential form of food production and transport.
 As such kayak and motorboat rides are becoming an increasingly common tourist activity.

 This longtime trading port city offers a distinctive regional cuisine that blends centuries of cultural influences from East and Southeast Asia.
-Hoi An hosts a number of cooking classes where tourists can learn to make Cao lầu or braised spiced pork noodle, a signature dish of the city.
+Hội An hosts a number of cooking classes where tourists can learn to make Cao lầu or braised spiced pork noodle, a signature dish of the city.

-The Hoi An wreck, a shipwreck from the late fifteenth or early sixteenth century, was discovered near the Cham Islands, off the coast of the city in the 1990s.
+The Hội An wreck, a shipwreck from the late fifteenth or early sixteenth century, was discovered near the Cham Islands, off the coast of the city in the 1990s.
 Between 1996 and 1999, nearly three hundred thousand artifacts were recovered by the excavation teams, that included the Vietnamese National Salvage Corporation and Oxford University's Marine Archaeology Research Division.

-Another attraction is the Hoi An Lantern Full Moon Festival taking place every full moon cycle.
+Another attraction is the Hội An Lantern Full Moon Festival taking place every full moon cycle.
 The celebrations honour the ancestors.
 People exchange flowers, lanterns, candles, and fruits for prosperity and good fortune.

-The Hoi An Memories Show, performed at the Hoi An Impression Theme Park, is a large-scale outdoor theatrical performance that showcases the city's 400-year history.
-The show features over 500 performers on a 25,000-square-meter stage, depicting Hoi An's transformation from a rural village into a major Southeast Asian trading port.
+The Hội An Memories Show, performed at the Hội An Impression Theme Park, is a large-scale outdoor theatrical performance that showcases the city's 400-year history.
+The show features over 500 performers on a 25,000-square-meter stage, depicting Hội An's transformation from a rural village into a major Southeast Asian trading port.

-In 2019, Hoi An was listed as one of Vietnam's key culture-based tourist areas where rampant tourism growth "threatens the sustainability".
+In 2019, Hội An was listed as one of Vietnam's key culture-based tourist areas where rampant tourism growth "threatens the sustainability".
 Excessive tourism in the past has also damaged the eco-system of Chàm Islands-Hội An Marine Protected Area.